 All Farms & Ranches Сгор Diversified Livestock

-Number 199 141 18 40
+Number 176 125 17 34

-Real Estate Value Per Acre 399 277 756 667
+Real Estate Value Per Acre 439 298 813 769

-Machinery Value Per Acre 181 192 204 130
+Machinery Value Per Acre 182 201 175 114

-Long Term Debt Per Acre 132 101 268 181
+Long Term Debt Per Acre 129 82 311 208

-Intermediate Debt Per Acre 76 67 86 101
+Intermediate Debt Per Acre 70 71 62 70

-Debt To Assets % 42.6 42.2 47.0 41.8
+Debt To Assets % 38.4 36.7 45.6 40.9

-what you would expect from the three types of operations.
-The crop farms have the most crop acres and livestock ranches have the most native pasture acres.
-The crop farms have minimal livestock production; cotton acres dominated the average production mix of the crop group.
-While not specializing in either a specific crop or livestock, the diversified group has the highest average acreage of wheat production and improved pasture, and tends to be more involved in stocker production than livestock ranches.
+Table 5.
+Average Asset and Debt Structure by Producer Type. have an average of \$769 per acre native pasture acres.
+The crop farms have minimal livestock production; cotton, sorghum and wheat acres dominated the average production mix of the crop group.
+While not specializing in either a specific crop or livestock, the diversified group has the highest average acreage of improved pasture, and tends to be more involved in stocker production than livestock ranches.
 Cow-calf operations appear to be the focus of the livestock ranches with only a small amount of wheat, cotton and sorghum acres planted.